Observation of Chiral-Mode Domains in a Frustrated XY Model on Optical Triangular Lattices

 Figure~\ref{image3}(a-c) explains the processes from the domain formation to the observation of interference by the in-plane TOF.
 As shown in Fig.~\ref{image3}(a), the atoms in the optical triangular lattice and crossed FORTs have a shape elongated along the y-axis.
 We assumed that during the ramp-up time, a linear domain wall as shown in Fig.~\ref{image3}(b), which is the simplest of its kind, is formed most likely along the x-axis because the domain wall energy is proportional to its length.
 During in-plane TOF, wave packets with different chiral modes interfere with each other.
 Consequently, interference fringes are observed.
-Figure~\ref{image3}(c) shows a single-shot image of Spiral~2 with fringes and a simulated image (see S.5 in~\cite{supp_Lieb}).
-The fringes were more clearly observed in the experiment than in the simulation.
-This may be due to fluorescence imaging, in which multiple occupied sites become empty or occupied by a single atom as a result of light-assisted collision.
+Figure~\ref{image3}(c) shows single-shot images of Sp1 and Sp2 with fringes and simulated images.
 To visualize the effect of fringes, we applied a fast Fourier transform (FFT) to the TOF images.
-Figure~\ref{image3}(d) shows the amplitude spectrum of the FFT images averaged over more than 200 runs.
+Figure~\ref{image3}(d) shows the amplitude spectrum of the FFT images averaged over more than 100 runs.
 The spectrum spreads over along the y-axis, which results from fringes.
-For comparison, the amplitude spectrum of Ferro without lattice shaking is shown in Fig.~\ref{image3}(e).
+For comparison, the amplitude spectrum of F without lattice shaking is also shown.
 It appears symmetric, with no signs of fringes.
+We made a fit to the FFT signals to extract the widths along the long and short axes~\cite{supp_Lieb}.
+Figure~\ref{image3}(e) shows the histograms together with numerical simulation assuming various numbers of domain walls.
+While a single domain wall is dominant, multiple domain walls are sometimes formed in Sp2.
+Figure~\ref{image3}(f) shows the experimentally observed TOF image with multiple domain walls and the simulated image with $n_{wall}=2$.
+In the FFT signals, we can see side peaks that result from interference of the same chiral modes.